VPanchoyan/Graph--Data-Structure/README.md

 ### My implementation
 My implementation is for directed and weighted graphs.
 In this implementation is used adjacency list.
-Other data structures used: unordered_map, queue, stack, list
+Other data structures used: unordered_map, queue, stack, list, vector

 #### Defined operators